pingidentity/pingdirectory-go-client/configurationapi/docs/AddSnmpAlertHandlerRequest.md

 ### NewAddSnmpAlertHandlerRequest

-`func NewAddSnmpAlertHandlerRequest(handlerName string, schemas []EnumsnmpAlertHandlerSchemaUrn, serverHostName string, serverPort int32, communityName string, enabled bool, ) *AddSnmpAlertHandlerRequest`
+`func NewAddSnmpAlertHandlerRequest(handlerName string, schemas []EnumsnmpAlertHandlerSchemaUrn, serverHostName string, enabled bool, ) *AddSnmpAlertHandlerRequest`

 NewAddSnmpAlertHandlerRequest instantiates a new AddSnmpAlertHandlerRequest object This constructor will assign default values to properties that have it defined,